radiylon/medthrive-ui/README.md

 ## Installation

-After cloning down the repo, please run `npm install` to install all necessary dependencies.
+After cloning down the repo, please run `pnpm install` to install all necessary dependencies.

 This project utilizes AWS via sst.dev.
 In order to properly run the application, you will need to: